-You can use Table 3 (shown near the end of this publication) to figure the amount of social security and Medicare taxes to withhold from each wage payment.
+You can use Table 3 on page 16 to figure the amount of social security and Medicare taxes to withhold from each wage payment.

 You are responsible for payment of your employee's share of the taxes as well as your own.
 You can either withhold your employee's share from the employee's wages or pay it from your own funds.
 If you decide to pay the employee's share from your own funds, see Not withholding the employee's share on page 5.
 Pay the taxes as discussed under How Do You Make Tax Payments? on page 7.
 Also, see What Forms Must You File? on page 8.